-Chiropractic coverage for recipients under the age of 21 is limited to 12 spinal manipulations and one chiropractic X-ray exam per calendar year.
-A service authorization is required for chiropractic services for a recipient under age 6, as well as a referral from a physician, physician assistant (PA) or advanced practice registered nurse (APRN).
+Chiropractic coverage for children is limited to 12 spinal manipulations and one chiropractic X-ray exam per calendar year.
+A service authorization is required for chiropractic services for a recipient under age 6.

-Chiropractic Services for Adults 21+
+Chiropractic Services for Adults

 Chiropractic coverage for adults is limited to those who have Medicare Part B coverage.
+Reimbursement is limited to the Medicare Part B deductible and coinsurance amounts.